cyberang3l/mtbmaps-garmin/README.md

 # MTBMaps Garmin

-A project to assist with autogeneration of vectorized MTB map overlays for Garmin devices and allows for maximum map tuning.
+A project to assist with autogeneration of vectorized MTB map overlays, from the latest OpenStreetMap data, for Garmin devices and allows for maximum map tuning.
 Note that this is an overlay and you still need a base map to use it.
 See the [How to use](#how-to-use) section below for more information.

 The generated map overlay is inspired by [mtbmap.no](https://mtbmap.no/info), but comes with a few differences that make the map much easier to read on a